shiltemann/recipes/recipes/2022-09-17-pumpkin-lasagna.md

     3. Add butter, mushrooms, garlic, courgette and cook on medium heat until liquid has evaporate (~10min)
     4. Stir in flour, add bay leaf, milk, salt, pepper, nutmeg, stir until thickended
     5. Remove and discard bay leaf
-    6. Stir in lemon zest and parsley (save a handful of parsley for garnish)
+    6. Stir in lemon zest and parsley (save a handful of parsley for garnish), chili flakes to taste
     7. Stir in the chopped spinach
     8. Stir in 1/4th of the parmesan/pecorino cheese